CraneStation/wasmtime-wasi/docs/WASI-api.md

 ### <a href="#fd_renumber" name="fd_renumber"></a>`__wasi_fd_renumber()`

-Atomically replaces a file descriptor by renumbering another file descriptor.
+Atomically replace a file descriptor by renumbering another file descriptor.

 Due to the strong focus on thread safety, this environment